brendt/stitcher.io/src/content/blog/2020-02-01-enums-without-enums.md

 }
 ```

 The above is my favourite approach to implement enums in PHP.
-If there's one downside I can think of, it's that they require a little setup work, though I find that this is a small, one-off cost, that highly pays of in the long run.
+If there's one downside I can think of, it's that they require a little setup work, though I find that this is a small, one-off cost, that pays off highly in the long run.